Eating healthy

 Tips for eating healthier:

-Frozen or canned fruits or vegetables can be a good alternative to fresh.
+• Frozen or canned fruits or vegetables can be a good alternative to fresh.
 In-season local produce can often be cheaper.
-Try planting a garden or visiting a farmer’s market.
-Local delivery boxes are available as well.
+Hearty vegetables are a good option during the winter, such as yams, carrots, beets, onions, squash, spinach, and kale.

 When to Call a Doctor